“Establishing lasting peace is the work of education; all politics can do is keep us out of war.” ~ Maria Montessori

 Every spring, several sixth-grade CMCS scholars compete in the Montessori Model United Nations (MMUN) Conference in New York City.
-Each scholar studies current global issues of significance with CCU students like child labor abuses, pollution, security, education and poverty, and developing resolutions that will be presented during the conference.
-2016 marked our third year of participation in a CMCS anchor activity that supports the Montessori philosophy of fostering global citizenship on a sustainable planet.
+Each scholar studies current global issues of significance like child labor abuses, pollution, security, education and poverty, and developing resolutions that will be presented during the conference.
+2018 will mark our fifth year of participation in a CMCS anchor activity that supports the Montessori philosophy of fostering global citizenship on a sustainable planet.

 View Photos From the NYC MMUN Conference